jpoiret/coq/README.md

 ### Nix setup

 Rocq provides a `flake.nix` file with all the necessary dependencies.
-It suffices to do XXX.

-It is now possible to browse the source code and Rocq files.
+In order to build the project, it suffices to launch a `nix-shell` and manually execute `make world` and `make rocqide`.
-Check the [Navigating the code](#navigating-the-code) section for details on running the RocqIDE or VSCode to explore the project and claims of the paper.
+Note that the binaries one should use to navigate the code are not installed in the (non-existing) opam switch, hence when you follow the instructions in [navigating the code](#navigating-the-code), one should use the binaries built in `_build/install/default/bin`.

 ## Step-by-step instructions and list of claims